 - Create subgroups within the group; this works just like the creation of the parent group.

-- Create charts for metrics relevant to the group.
+- Create up to 25 charts for metrics relevant to the group.
 The chart displays data only from the members of the group.

 - Create and view uptime checks for the group.